 Mark joined Careers Development Group in 2008 leading their Human Resources function.
 Mark now leads the Group HR, Organisational Development and Resources functions at Shaw Trust.

 Richard Clifton, Chief Commercial Officer

-Richard is responsible for growth of new business across the Shaw Trust Group and leads the business development, partnerships and research and development teams.
-He has over 20 year experience of business development within both charitable and commercial sectors.
+Richard is responsible for growth of new business across Shaw Trust and leads the business development, partnerships and research and development teams.
+He has over 20 years experience of business development within both charitable and commercial sectors.

 Alan Crawford, Chief Digital Information Officer

 Alan leads the Information and Communications Technology (ICT) function across Shaw Trust and is responsible for creating and implementing a vision for digital, data and technology provision.
 He joined Shaw Trust in July 2018 from City and Guilds Group and has a wealth of experience in the charity sector, having previously held senior positions at Action for Children, Age UK and Blind Veterans UK.